Benefits of Massage for Athletes

 Consider a professional football player by the name of James Harrison.
 After 15 years, most experts agree he is on track for the Hall of Fame and he had a terrific season in 2016, at age 38.
 How does he continually do it considering the average career for an NFL player is less than 5 years?
 Harrison has been the subject of many NFL documentaries that detail out the way in which James takes care of his body, spending over $500,000 a year on body work that includes acupuncture, chiropractic care, and massage therapy.

 Most athletes can feel that their body is relaxed after a massage.
 But, what does that exactly mean, physiologically?
 Relaxation dilates blood vessels and promotes efficient circulation through the body.
 This means more oxygen, water, and nutrients reach the muscles (and all other tissues of the body).
-Additionally, efficient circulation leads to quicker removal of waste materials that can build up in muscles.
+Additionally, efficient circulation leads to a quicker removal of waste materials that can build up in muscles.
 When toxins build up in muscles, over time, those areas can become trigger points, or myofascitis.
 Trigger points are painful areas of dysfunctional muscle tissue.

 Dysfunctional muscle tissue creates weakness in the muscles.
 Therefore, a massage can promote faster healing and recovery, reduces muscle tension and soreness.
 By promoting relaxation, increasing circulation, and removing trigger points, massage can make a person stronger.